iamswethaa/stopwatch/README.md

 # Stopwatch

-A simple Stopwatch desktop application built using React Js and Electron JS.
+Stopwatch is a simple desktop application built using React Js and Electron JS.
 Used Tailwind CSS to style the application.